We've talked at great length about erectile dysfunction on our blog, including these articles:

 While lifestyle changes won't cure ED for all patients, positive lifestyle changes will improve a person's overall health, which can only help whatever treatment you settle on.
-And, for some men, these lifestyle might be enough:
+And, for some men, lifestyle might be enough:

 - Watch what you eat and drink.
 (We're looking at you, alcohol.)
 A nutritious diet has many health benefits, and one of them could be better erections.
 Over time, excessive alcohol use has been known to contribute to ED.
 Moderation is key.
 By the way, if you need nutrition counseling, consider making an appointment with our registered dietitian.

 - Watch your weight.
 Yes, the straightforward advice you get at your yearly physical holds true here.